Herbertkartel/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-A function that returns the nth index
+A function that returns an nth node